 What if someone else drives my car and injures or kills someone in a car accident?

-That means you want to make sure before you let someone else borrow your keys that this person is a safe driver.
-If you are letting an unsafe driver drive your car and he or she seriously injures or kills someone, you can and will be sued.
+That means before you let anyone borrows your keys you need to make sure they are a safe driver.
+If you are letting an unsafe person operate your car and he or she seriously injures or kills someone, you can and will be sued.

 Michigan’s No-Fault law requires all motor vehicles to carry “residual liability insurance” which covers liability for personal injury, death or property damage resulting from a car accident.
 (MCL 500.3101(1); 500.3131(1)) This means that if your vehicle is involved in a car accident that results in someone’s death or their suffering a “serious impairment of body function” (MCL 500.3135(1)), then liability insurance coverage will help you to pay any damages that you are deemed to be liable for.